raypan0625/Inventory-Analysis-WOH/README.md

 # Inventory-Analysis-WOH
 * This is the comprehensive file for inventory analysis, inventory management, and promotion guidelines.
-The calcualtion of "Weeks On Hand" / "Weeks Of Supply" (WOH/WOS) for the inventory analysis is based on past sales, forecast, and monthly/weekly seasonality.
+The calculation of "Weeks On Hand" / "Weeks Of Supply" (WOH/WOS) for the inventory analysis is based on past sales, forecast, and monthly/weekly seasonality.

 ## Description
 * Internally, most of the item level weeks on hand are simply calculated as total inventory divided by weekly sales.
 However, Amazon Innetwork/DI orders in batches (B2B) which might overstate our true sales speed.
 To smooth out our weekly sales numbers, we should calculate our true weekly demand.